 Art oversees CPD's training and leadership development work.
 Prior to joining CPD, he was as a graduate student and Teaching Fellow at the Harvard Kennedy School, where he taught a community organizing class with Professor Marshall Ganz for two years.
 He previously served as Deputy Director and Interim Director of Michigan Voice, a state-wide coalition of community organizing and progressive advocacy organizations working to increase civic participation and community-driven leadership across Michigan.
 Art has trained hundreds of organizers, activists and leaders across the country, and currently serves as the Board President of the Leading Change Network, a global network of organizers, educators and researchers dedicated to advancing the craft of organizing.
 Art is a graduate of the University of Michigan and the Harvard Kennedy School.
 He is orginally from Flint, Michigan.

-Shawn provides legal and policy support for CPD’s economic justice campaigns, focusing on bringing the voices of low-income workers to monetary policy through the Federal Reserve campaign and seeking better pay and better hours for workers with the Fair Work Week Initiative.
+Shawn directs the field campaign for Fed Up, supporting our dozen partner organizations around the country in training and bringing the voices of their working class members to the previously closed off policy debates about monetary policy and Federal Reserve governance.
 Before joining CPD, Shawn worked at the Best Practices Foundation in Bangalore, India, providing research, writing and policy support to organized federations of grassroots women's movements.
-Shawn also worked on issues of gentrification and slum housing in South Los Angeles at Esperanza Community Housing Corporation before law school and assisted the Special Rapporteur on the Protection of Persons in the Event of Disasters in at the United Nations in Geneva during law school.
-Immediately prior to joining CPD, Shawn was a fellow with the Anti-Corruption Unit at the Open Society Foundations' Justice Initiative, investigating and building international grand corruption cases.
+Shawn then worked on issues of gentrification and slum housing in South Los Angeles at Esperanza Community Housing Corporation and immediately prior to joining CPD, Shawn was a fellow with the Anti-Corruption Unit at the Open Society Foundations' Justice Initiative.
 Shawn graduated from New York University Law School and the University of Iowa.